Using a broker

 you have to pay.
 The fees could include broker's fees or

 commissions, fees to the credit provider or lender for setting up

 Never sign blank forms or leave details for the broker to fill

 in later.
 If you feel like you're being pressured into signing

 something, ask for more time to think about the loan.

 Warning about business purpose declarations

-Do not sign a business purpose declaration unless you are really
+Do not sign a business purpose declaration if the loan is for a

 Complain if something goes wrong